pathunstrom/personal-site/data/Post/building-with-statik.md

 being processed to debug effectively.
 I've dug into my installed version to add breakpoints to add that context.

-The other downside is the activity on the project.
+Another downside is the activity on the project.
 The last commit was back in October, 2019.
 I'm not judging for the silence, but I'd love to see some work on the user friendliness of the project.

+Lastly, there's a lot of features missing you get out of the box in other generators, like atom or rss feeds.

 ## The Good Parts